rapidsai/cuml/cpp/DEVELOPER_GUIDE.md

 ```
 It is also worthy to note that for algos like GLM, where the model consists of an array of weights, such a custom load/store methods are not explicitly needed.

-### Managing state from C-API
+### `libcuml.so` (aka C-API wrapper over C++ API)
-As mentioned in previous section, for algos like GLM, custom load/store/destroy methods are seldom needed.
-However, for complex  algos like RF, we'd need to work with the model exposed by the C++ API.
+As long as the guidelines in the above sub-sections have been followed, it must be easy to C-wrap the C++ API.
+Refer to dbscan as an example on how to properly wrap the C++ API with a C-binding.
+In short:
+1. Use only C compatible types or objects that can be passed as opaque handles (like `cumlHandle_t`).
+2. Using templates is fine if those can be instantiated from a specialized C++ function with `extern "C"` linkage.
+3. Expose custom create/load/store/destroy methods, if the model is more complex than an array of parameters (eg: RF).
 One possible way of working with such exposed states from C++ layer is shown in the sample repo [here](https://github.com/teju85/managing-state-cuml).

 ### scikit-learn-esq stateful API in C++
+This API should always be a wrapper around the stateless methods, NEVER the other way around.
 We are [still discussing](https://github.com/rapidsai/cuml/issues/456) about the right way to expose such a wrapper API around `libcuml++.so`.
-Stay tuned for more details.
+So, stay tuned for more details.

 ## Coding style